Tommy-83/LacrosseMatch/README.md

 ## Testing:
 * All testing done with [W3C Markup Validation Service](https://validator.w3.org/) as well as [Lighthouse Developent](https://developer.chrome.com/docs/lighthouse/overview/)
+* Website was tested on all screen sizes.
+Starting with a desktop Pc, through a tablet and finishing on a small screen, Apple SE.
+* All the buttons on the screen were testing and are responsive.
+* "History of Lacrosse" button links the game with Wiipedia website describing Lacrosse and its history.
+* "game Reset" button works every time on all devices successfully reseting the game to its beginning.

 ## Results:
 1. HTML: